 DiGeorge syndrome is a primary immunodeficiency disorder.
 Usually, it is due to a chromosomal abnormality, but it does not usually run in families.
 Most cases occur spontaneously, without any known reason.
 Boys and girls are equally affected.

-Heart: Children are often born with a congenital heart disorder (a heart birth defect present at birth).
+Heart: Children are often born with a congenital heart disorder (a heart defect present at birth).

 Parathyroid gland: Children are usually born with underdeveloped or no parathyroid glands (which help regulate calcium levels in the blood).
 As a result, calcium levels are low, leading to muscle spasms (tetany).
 Spasms usually start within 48 hours after birth.